 Analysis of 3A.
 The proper approach depends on which method the entity believes will better predict the amount of consideration to which it will be entitled.
 ASC 606-10-32-8 states that the expected value approach is likely appropriate when there are many similar contracts, whereas the most-likely approach is preferable if there are only two possible outcomes.
 Although there are more than two possible outcomes, three outcomes still represents a relatively small number of discrete possible outcomes.
 Because there are few similar contracts, the most-likely approach is appropriate.
 However, if there were thousands of similar transactions then the expected value approach would be applied.
 Regardless of the method, the entity would also need to consider the constraint.

 Entities that provide volume discounts are required under ASC 606 to estimate total sales volume, and then calculate an average selling price per unit.
 Revenue is recognized at the estimated selling price, with any excess payment recorded as a contract liability.
 Subsequent sales below the estimated price (and retrospective refunds) will reduce this liability.
-If a volume discount is provided through a discount voucher that constitutes a material right, the voucher is a separate performance obligation.
+If a volume discount constitutes a material right, the discount is a separate performance obligation.
 As with all variable consideration, entities should also consider the constraint on revenue recognition.